 The different types of available coverage will vary according to different regions of the country, such as areas that may be affected by hurricanes or tornadoes.
 They also vary according to a purchaser’s need.
 Some individuals may want travel insurance or a cancer policy.
 If a primary policy does not include sufficient amounts of coverage for cancer treatments, then a supplemental policy could be used for additional coverage for cancer treatments.

 A supplemental policy can provide benefits for homeowners who are affected by radon gas but who also do not have sufficient coverage from their health or homeowners insurance.
 A primary policy will provide benefits up to the limits of the policy.
 Any additional costs must be paid by the person who receives the services such as for radiation treatments or for prescription medications.
 Supplemental health insurance is also beneficial if a person has been injured in an auto accident and needs to have medical care that will exceed the limits of an auto policy.

-The primary policy can be used until the limits of that policy have been reached.
-The supplemental policy can be used to cover additional costs such as for repairing a swimming pool that was damaged by a tornado or a hurricane.
+The primary policy will be used until the limits of that policy have been reached.
+The supplemental policy then kicks in to cover additional costs, such as repairing a swimming pool that was damaged by a tornado or a hurricane.
 There are also supplemental policies for travelers who could be injured on a cruise ship or during a commercial flight.
 When a person is several thousand miles away from his or her home, the costs for an injury can include other costs such as for a temporary hotel stay.